arkadeycns/De-Nile-Dreamers/README.md

 ## Problem Description
 Semantic Textual Similarity is a crucial task for a variety of NLP applications, including:

-- Information retrieval - Finding similar entries, blocking a particular type of comment under a YouTube video.
+- Information retrieval - Finding similar entries, blocking a particular type of comment for a YouTube video.
 - Text summarization - In generating summaries, STS helps ensure that the summary retains the core meaning of the original text, even if the wording changes.
 - Paraphrase detection - Quora may use it to better categorize the questions.
 - Question answering - Various questions can be categorized to a single common to give an appropriate answer.